getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Of course, it is possible to specify network requirements for Example.com with multiple NRP/NRPoU, for different quality levels, one/two way video, and so on.
 Then one can calculate the QoO at each level.

+# Insights from Simulation Results  {#simulation-insights}

+While the QoO framework itself places no strict requirement on sampling patterns or measurement technology, a recent simulation study {{QoOSimStudy}} examined the metric’s real-world applicability under varying conditions of:

+1. **Sampling Frequency**: Slow sampling rates (e.g., <1 Hz) risk missing rare, short-lived latency spikes, resulting in overly optimistic QoO scores.
+2. **Measurement Noise**: Measurement errors on the same scale as the thresholds (NRP, NRPoU) can distort high-percentile latencies and cause artificially lower QoO.
+3. **Requirement Specification**: Slightly adjusting the latency thresholds or target percentiles can cause significant changes in QoO, especially when the measurement distribution is near a threshold.
+4. **Measurement Duration**: Shorter tests with sparse sampling tend to underestimate worst-case behavior for heavy-tailed latency distributions, biasing QoO in a positive direction.

+In practice, these findings mean:

+- Calibrate the combination of sampling rate and total measurement period to capture fat-tailed distributions of latency with sufficient accuracy.
+- Avoid significant measurement noise where possible (e.g., by calibrating time sources, accounting for clock drift).
+- Thorougly test application requirement thresholds so that the resulting QoO scores accurately reflect application performance.

+These guidelines are *non-normative* but reflect empirical evidence on how QoO performs.

+# Insights from user testing {#user-testing}

+A study involving 25 participants tested the Quality of Outcome (QoO) framework in a real-world settings {{QoOUserStudy}}.
+Participants used specially equipped routers in their homes for 10 days, providing both network performance data and feedback through pre- and post-trial surveys.

+Participants found QoO metrics more intuitive and actionable than traditional metrics (e.g., speed tests).
+QoO directly aligned with their self-reported experiences, increasing trust and engagement.

+These results provide supporting evidence for QoO's value as a user-focused tool, bridging technical metrics with real-world application performance to enhance end-user satisfaction.

 # Known Weaknesses and open questions
 We have described a way of simplifying how the network requirements of